-Undoubtedly, you’ve heard of the Bermuda Triangle or perhaps even it’s Pacific cousin, the Devil’s Sea, but have you heard of Poyang Lake?
+Undoubtedly, you’ve heard of the Bermuda Triangle or, perhaps, its Pacific cousin, the Devil’s Sea, but have you heard of Poyang Lake?
 Known as China’s Bermuda Triangle, Poyang Lake is the largest freshwater body of water in China, located in Jiangxi Province.
-Formed around 400 AD, when the Yangtze river changed course, causing the Gan River to flood the plain along its shores, the lake averages about 1400 square miles in size.
-I say average’s as its size fluctuates massively with drought conditions and the operations of the Three Gorges Dam; but more on that later.
+It was formed around 400 AD when the Yangtze River changed course, causing the Gan River to flood the plain along its shores, and the lake averages about 1400 square miles in size.
+I say averages as its size fluctuates massively with drought conditions and the operations of the Three Gorges Dam, but more on that later.

-As you might imagine explanations range anywhere from ghosts to aliens and there is no shortage of theories.
-One plausible cause could be the abnormally strong winds that sweep across the with sudden ferocity.
+As you might imagine, explanations range anywhere from ghosts to aliens and there is no shortage of theories.
+One plausible cause could be the abnormally strong winds that sweep across the water with sudden ferocity.
 In fact, there are windfarms located across the area for that very reason.